DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

   rather than the default Compute Engine service account (which has the Editor role).
     * Create a project for deploying Data Explorer.
-We recommend the project ID be `DATASET-data-explorer`.
+We recommend the project ID be `DATASET-explorer`.
 We recommend creating a project because all project Editors/Owners will indirectly have access to the BigQuery tables.
 (Project Editors/Owners by default have permission to act as service accounts, and the indexer service account will be